Sumitr661/heart-atacck-prediction/README.md

-# heart-atacck-prediction
+# Self project
-I developed this model using machine learning.
+Using various machine learning and deep learning model to get the desire result.